 BEST FOR: Scuba diving and night surfing

 East Bali is home to some incredible diving sites, as well as the most concentrated collection of dive schools.
-From Sanur to Padang Bai, all the way up to Amed and Tulamben with its reefs, sharks, turtles, and wrecks, there are countless dive and snorkel spots to explore beneath the waves.
+From Sanur to Padang Bai, all the way up to Amed and Tulamben, you’ll find vibrant reefs, friendly sharks, turtles, and wrecks – countless dive and snorkel spots to explore beneath the waves.
 East Bali is quiet, remote and less crowded compared to South Bali, so it’s a haven away from the masses for water sport enthusiasts looking for something off the beaten path.

 WATER SPORTS IN NORTH WEST BALI: BALIAN & MEDEWI

 BEST FOR: Surfing & escaping the crowds.

 Much like the quiet ‘hoods of East Bali, Balian and Medewi are well off the tourist tracks yet still easily accessible.
 These tiny Balinese villages are located along the sunset coast towards the northwest of the island, fringed by volcanic black sand beaches and empty, palm-lined bays.
 If you’re looking for a laid back surfing vibe, this is the place.
 It’s often visited by travellers who want to ride waves and experience Bali pre the 70s (i.e. before tourists realised how wonderful the island is!).
 Eat, sleep, surf, repeat.
 Medewi is known for its very long left point break, peeling gently for hundreds of metres, while Balian produces some amazingly consistent waves all year round as it breaks at the river mouth.